w3c/wai-tutorials/source/forms/notifications.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

 **Note:** The main purpose of the main heading is still to identify the web page that the user is currently on.
-When the user is sent back to the same web page because of an error, then a simple indication using the word “error” and possibly the number of errors is sufficient.
+When the user is sent back to the same web page because of an error, then a simple indication using the word “error” and possibly the number of errors is helpful.

 {::nomarkdown}
 <%= notes_end %>